 TSH's school support program is one of its kind in Australia, for students from pre-Kindy through Year 12.
 The Outpost Program provides specialised deaf support services to 17 schools, on 22 campuses.
-In collaboration with our partner schools, the program supports children with hearing loss.
+In collaboration with our partner schools, the program supports children with hearing loss recent ATAR exceeded our expectations big time.
+The greatest impact was